 Alberta Environment and Parks: Environmental Student Action Challenge invites Alberta students from kindergarten to grade 12 to develop a school-based initiative or project that will minimize human impacts to the environment or help address climate change.
 Up to $15,000 of total funding will be awarded.
 Amount: Up to $1000.
 Deadline: September/October each year.

 Aspen Foundation for Labour Education: Aspen Grants offers grants to support projects that promote student engagement in social justice.
 Projects with environmental and social justice connections can also be funded.
 Amount: Up to $1500.
 Deadline: December each year.

 ATA Educational Trust Bursaries and Grants Program supports teachers in attending professional development workshops and events, specialist council conferences, and enrolment in courses of study to advance their knowledge and teaching skills.
 Amount: $500-$700.
 Deadline: September each year for professional development and conferences.

 City of St. Albert Environmental Initiatives Grant Program is a fun and easy way to encourage sustainability projects that align with the City of St. Albert’s Environmental Master Plan.
 Since the grant program was launched in 2007, 138 community projects have received funding!
-Deadline: October 6, 2022
+Amount: Up to $5000.
+Deadline: October each year.

 The Eco Youth Award Program recognizes youth and provides financial aid to implement or enhance projects with an environmental focus.
 Youth may use a current project or propose a new project to enter the award competition.
 The project may cover any environmental topic and may include (but is not limited to): climate change, water, air, waste and recycling, soil, transportation, food, energy, etc. Amount: Variable.
 Deadline: December each year.